Illyrian warfare: Iapygian–Tarentine Wars

 The Iapygian-Tarentine Wars were a set of conflicts and wars between the Greek colony of Taras (Taranto) and the three Iapygian peoples, Messapians, Peucetii and Daunians.

 Conflicts started immediately after the foundation of Tars in 706 BC over domination of the fertile adjacent plains in southern Italy.
 The expansion of Taranto was limited to the coast because of the resistance of the populations of inner Apulia.
 In 473 BC, Taranto signed an alliance with Rhegion, to counter the Messapii, Peuceti, and Lucanians, but the joint armies of the Tarentines and Rhegines were defeated near Kailìa (modern Ceglie), in what Herodotus claims to be the greatest slaughter of Greeks in his knowledge, with 3,000 Reggians and uncountable Tarentines killed.
 In 466 BC, Taranto was again defeated by the Iapyges; according to Aristotle, who praises its government, there were so many aristocrats killed that the democratic party was able to get the power, to remove the monarchy, inaugurate a democracy, and expel the Pythagoreans.

-In c.440 BC the Messapian city-state of Brindisi entered into an alliance with Thurii.
+In c.440 BC, the Messapian city-state of Brindisi entered into an alliance with Thurii.
 The Brindisi-Thurri army had a leadership advantage in the form of Cleandridas, an exiled Spartan general who had been banished from the Peloponnese for accepting an Athenian bribe as an advisor of the Spartan king Pleistoanax.
 Taranto supported the Peloponnesian side against Athens in the Peloponnesian War, refused anchorage and water to Athens in 415 BC, and even sent ships to help the Peloponnesians, after the Athenian disaster in Sicily.
-On the other side, Athens supported the Messapians, in order to counter Taranto power.
+On the other side, Athens supported the Messapians, in order to counter Tarantine power.

-After 330 BC the Messapians joined forces with the Tarentines against an even greater force, that of Rome.
+After 330 BC, the Messapians joined forces with the Tarentines against an even greater force, that of Rome.
 The alliances with Taras and with Cleonimus of Sparta in 304 BC was an anti-Roman campaign.
-Thus towards the end of the fourth century Rome had become a common enemy for both the Iapygians and the Tarentines, even as far as ending the prolonged battles and causing them to make an alliance.
+Thus, towards the end of the fourth century, Rome had become a common enemy for both the Iapygians and the Tarentines, even as far as ending the prolonged battles and causing them to make an alliance.